simhadri1/Credit-Card-Portfolio-Optimization-using-Python-Pulp-Package-/README.md

  <h2> 2) The second part is Optimization :  </h2>

-Here we define the objective function: Here we are trying to maximize the Net Profit and give constraints and then solve.
+In this part we define the objective function: We are trying to maximize the Net Profit ( Fee + interest - loss given default ) and give constraints and then solve.
 ![image](https://user-images.githubusercontent.com/20480964/224130780-2229ec4e-a0ee-4f63-9b61-97a18a9a2db0.png)